samkeleN/EarnArenaV2/README.md

 6.  **Play Games and Earn Rewards**: Play games, win, and receive rewards directly to your connected wallet.

+## Run for Testing (Expo Go)

+> 🚧 *This app is currently available for testing via Expo Go.*
+> To try it out:

+1. Install **Expo Go** on your mobile device (from Google Play Store or Apple App Store). :contentReference[oaicite:1]{index=1}
+2. Open the Expo Go app paste the following URL into Expo Go:
+exp://u.expo.dev/update/0c810fc6-f423-4569-995a-57ffcfddac84
+3. The app should load — you can then test the app features: wallet connection, games, authentication, etc.
+4. Please use Celo testnet at the moment since its still under development.

 ## How to Use

 This application serves as a gaming platform where users can engage in various games and earn rewards.
 Here's how to use it: